 In residents of industrialized countries, Kidney Stones are more common than stones in the bladder.
 The opposite is true for residents of developing areas of the world, where bladder stones are the most common.
 This difference is believed to be related to dietary factors.
 People who live in the southern or southwestern regions of the U.S. have a higher rate of Kidney Stone formation than those living in other areas.
 Over the last few decades, the percentage of people with Kidney Stones in the U.S. has been increasing, most likely related to the obesity epidemic.

 A family history of Kidney Stones is also a risk factor for developing Kidney Stones.
 Kidney Stones are more common in Asians and Caucasians than in Native Americans, Africans, or African Americans.

 Uric acid Kidney Stones are more common in people with chronically elevated uric acid levels in their blood (hyperuricemia).
 This is associated with the condition called Gout.

 A small number of pregnant women develop Kidney Stones, and there is some evidence that pregnancy-related changes may increase the risk of stone formation.
-Factors that may contribute to stone formation during pregnancy include a slowing of the passage of urine due to increased progesterone levels and diminished fluid intake due to a decreasing bladder capacity from the enlarging uterus.
+Factors that may contribute to the stone formation during pregnancy include a slowing of the passage of urine due to increased progesterone levels and diminished fluid intake due to a decreasing bladder capacity from the enlarging uterus.
 Healthy pregnant women also have a mild increase in their urinary calcium excretion.
-However, it remains unclear whether the changes of pregnancy are directly responsible for kidney stone formation or if these women have another underlying factor that predisposes them to Kidney Stone formation.
+However, it remains unclear whether the changes of pregnancy are directly responsible for kidney stone formation or if these women have another underlying factor that predisposes them to Kidney Stone Formation.